The Scottish Terrier: A Spirited Symbol of Scotland

 Breed Group

-The Scottish Terrier is classified as a member of the Terrier Group by major kennel clubs and breed organizations.
+The Scottish Terrier is classified as a member of the Terrier Group by major kennel clubs and breed organisations.
 Terriers, in general, are known for their tenacity, courage, and hunting instincts.
 This group includes a diverse range of breeds, from the small and feisty Jack Russell Terrier to the larger and more muscular Airedale Terrier.

 Scotties embody the essence of a classic terrier.
 They are spirited, independent, and have a strong prey drive.
-These traits have been passed down from their ancestors, which were prized for their ability to chase and eliminate pests on farms and estates.
+These traits have been passed down from their ancestors, which were prised for their ability to chase and eliminate pests on farms and estates.

 Breed Size